-The most important part of LIRC is the lircd daemon that
+The most important part of LIRC is the lircd daemon which

-provide the information on a socket.
-It will also accept
+provides the information on a socket.
+It also accepts

 commands for IR signals to be sent if the hardware

-The user space applications will allow you to control your
+The user space applications allows you to control your

 computer with your remote control.
-You can send X events
+You can send X11 events

 to applications, start programs and much more on just one